 - “That sharp pain is probably just psychological.” (three stents, Peripheral Artery Disease)

-5. Weirdest way the human body can help to stop a heart attack all by itself: In about one-third of heart attack patients, the small normally closed blood vessels called collateral arteries can wake up, open wide, and enlarge enough to form a kind of detour around a blocked coronary artery, thus providing an alternative route for blood flow to feed the oxygen-starved heart muscle.
+5. Weirdest way the human body can help to stop a heart attack all by itself: In about one-third of heart attack patients, the tiny normally closed blood vessels called collateral arteries can wake up, open wide, and enlarge enough to form a kind of detour around a blocked coronary artery, thus providing an alternative route for blood flow to feed the oxygen-starved heart muscle.
 Do-it-yourself bypass surgery!

-6. Weirdest typo to confuse an unsuspecting public: Dr. Colin Baigent is a co-author of a 2002 study looking at whether daily low-dose aspirin helps to prevent a heart attack, published in the British Medical Journal (BMJ).
+6. Weirdest typo to confuse an unsuspecting public: Dr. Colin Baigent is a co-author of a 2002 study looking at whether taking a daily low-dose aspirin helps to prevent a heart attack, published in the British Medical Journal (BMJ).
 As Dr. Baigent told a HeartWire interviewer: “In the original print edition of the BMJ paper, the final sentence reads: ‘For most healthy individuals, for whom the risk of a vascular event is less than 1% a year, daily aspirin may well be appropriate.”

 But here’s the problem: that last word was a typo.
 An official correction swiftly issued by the BMJ noted that the final word should have been, in fact, “INappropriate”.
 It was never the researchers’ intention to say that daily aspirin in low-risk patients was a good idea.
 Too late!
 Despite that correction (and a BMJ apology), taking a daily low-dose aspirin to help prevent a heart attack has become normalized among low-risk adults – even with more recent studies offering no evidence that aspirin works for this population.